mosip/mosip-infra/deployment/v3/logging/README.md

 ## Elasticsearch
 * Install Elastic search using Bitnami Elasticsearch helm charts.
 * Before install review the persistence, storage size, storage class etc. in values file of the chart.
+Enable persistence for production setups.
 * Cloud: You may use cloud provider's Elasticsearch hosted application in which case you don't need to install the same as given above.

 ## Kibana